nordic-rse/nordic-rse.github.io/content/_index.md

 ### News

-- **Conference 2025**: We are planning our second Nordic-RSE conference on May 20 + 21 2025 in Gothenburg, Sweden.
-Call for abstracts and registration opening soon on the [conference website](https://nordic-rse.org/nrse2025/).
+- **Conference 2025**: Our second Nordic-RSE conference will happen on May 20 + 21 2025 in Gothenburg, Sweden.
+Call for abstracts and registration is now open on the [conference website](https://nordic-rse.org/nrse2025/).

-- At the Nordic-RSE conference we discussed the question among participants "Why do you think it is so crucial for organisations to invest in RSE teams?".
-We collected a lot of good points and summarized them in a [blog post titled "Small steps towards sustainable and open research - or why you should care about Research Software Engineering"](https://nordic-rse.org/blog/why-rse/).
-Feel free to share this further or use it to convince your employer to start an RSE group :)

-- **Conference 2024**: In May we met at Aalto University in Espoo, Finland  [Nordic RSE conference](/events/2024-in-person-conference/) for our first in-person conference.
-We met with about 30 RSE and RSE interested people to learn, network and discuss.
-Blog post about the conference coming soon!
+- Read our [latest blog post](@/blog/conf-info-event/) about who might want to join and what kind of submissions we are looking forward to at the Nordic-RSE conference.

 ### Who we are